Recipes | Food Photography

 Hi.
-I'm Isabel Twanmo, also known as Wontwans (ya catching on yet?)
+I'm Isabel Twanmo, also known as Wontwans.

 Wontwans started as an Instagram page in 2017 to showcase my favorite restaurant food finds.
-I knew I loved to cook, talk about food, and learn about anything related to food, but I was still stuck in the unproductive “foodie” mentality posting any food I ate that looked “instagramable”.
-When I was laid off from my job back in March 2020 due to the pandemic, many of the restaurants I loved to support closed too or were offering limited take-out options.
-I started cooking everyday, creating comfort and a means of creativity during a seemingly unstable and unpredictable time.
+I knew I loved to cook, talk about food, and learn about anything related to food, but I found myself stuck in an unproductive “foodie” mentality posting any food I ate that looked “instagramable”.
+When I was laid off from my museum job in March 2020 due to the pandemic shutdown, many of the restaurants I loved to support closed, too.
+With so much free time at home, I started cooking more seriously, creating comfort and a means of creativity during a seemingly unstable and unpredictable time.

 Today, Wontwans has become so much more than a foodgram.
 It's a place to record recipes I've enjoyed putting together at home during the pandemic, a motivating space to share my self-taught cooking and amateur food photography journey, and a way to reconnect with my Chinese roots through cooking, ingredient exploration, and technique.